-As per the previous section, we again find linear trends between the systematics $S$ and the computer's estimate $E_C$.
-We find the systematics for Set Post/Pre are given by the fit line $S = -0.329*E_C + 0.175$ (fig. \ref{population_systematics} a).
-The range of systematics is -0.154 to 0.175.
-We find the systematics for Set Pre are given by $S = -0.494*E_C + 0.273$ (fig. \ref{population_systematics} b).
-The range of systematics is -0.221 to 0.273.
-Thus, the systematic effect is 1.4 to 1.8 times larger when machine coding samples from the Set Pre, a different population than the training set, compared to when machine coding samples from the Set Post/Pre, the same population as the training set.
-We also see that the statistical variability is the same for both Set Pre and Set Pre/Post and that 95\% of the data fall within two standard deviations as calculated by eqn.~\ref{eqn:sigma_EC_stats} (given by the black ovals in fig. \ref{population_systematics}).
+As per the previous section, we again find a linear trend between the systematic $E_C - E_H$ and the computer's estimate $E_C$.
+We find the systematics for Set Post/Pre are given by the fit line $S(E_C) = -0.329*E_C + 0.175$ (Fig. \ref{population_systematics} a) and the systematics for Set Pre are given by the fit line $S(E_C) = -0.494*E_C + 0.273$ (Fig. \ref{population_systematics} b).
+Across the range of possible values of $E_C$, the systematic tends to be farther from zero when machine coding samples from the Set Pre, a different population than the training set, compared to when machine coding samples from the Set Post/Pre, the same population as the training set.
+We also see that the statistical variability is the same for both Set Pre and Set Pre/Post and that 95\% of the data fall within two standard deviations as calculated by Eqn.~\ref{eqn:sigma_EC_stats} (given by the black ovals in Fig. \ref{population_systematics}).

 We have presented just one example of the systematic differences that may arise when the characteristics of students in the test set are different from those represented in the training set.
-The results motivate caution to be taken in all instances involving changes to population characteristics between training and test data, including changes in the composition of, for example, student major, institution, gender, race, and international student status.
+The results motivate caution to be taken in all instances involving changes to population characteristics between training and test data, including changes in the composition of, for example, student major, institution, gender, race and ethnicity, or international student status.
 Many variables can affect the way language is used and thus how machine (and human) coders interpret it.
-We have shown, however, that the level of systematic error can be measured by hand-coding a relatively small set of data from the new population.
-Furthermore, we have shown that the level of this systematic effect is, in at least one case, less than twice as large as the systematic effect that we expect in any instance of machine coding.
-We interpret this to mean that the challenge of measuring systematic uncertainty in new types of data sets can be surmountable.
+We have shown, however, that systematic differences can be measured by hand-coding a relatively small set of data from the new population.
 Future work should continue to investigate the effects that arise from applying machine coding to different populations of students.